davidung221/nsw_crime_project/docs/findings.md

   legislative or recording changes rather than purely behavioural change.
 - 2026 is excluded from all year-based comparisons, as the dataset covers only part of that year.
+- Introducing a population floor to reduce noise removed all the suburbs with smaller populations, potentially missing out on key insights.